kmjones2017/Assignment_6/README.md

    - MySQL setup

    * Following the `.env.example` file's template, create a file titled `.env` (using Notepad) on the local machine that will be running the code.
-After that, replace the values for the username and password with the local machine's MySQL credentials.
-Place the new .env file in the root folder of the downloaded code repository.
+Next, replace the values for the username and password with the local machine's MySQL credentials.
+Then, place the new .env file in the root folder of the downloaded code repository.
 If successful, the code will reference said file when accessing the MySQL database throughout the pipeline.

    - Optional Prefect setup